 Eat: Aster Hall

 This sophisticated, seven-level retail destination houses some of Chicago’s hottest shopping.
 Shoppers at 900 North Michigan can explore Bonobos, Montblanc, Kendra Scott, or the two-level Gucci store, plus world-class art galleries, a luxury hotel, and three spas.
 Looking for something local?
-Find a one-of-kind piece of handcrafted jewelry from The Goldsmith or Bella Caetano, both Chicago-based designers.
+Find a one-of-a-kind piece of handcrafted jewelry from The Goldsmith, a Chicago-based designer.

 On the fifth and sixth floor, Aster Hall is like no mall food court you’ve ever seen.
 The ultra-chic space has curated a diverse selection of vendors, from local favorites to international cuisine.
 Diners can order street tacos, sushi, vegan grain bowls, coffee, cocktails, and more.
-For a classic Chicago bite, try the brisket sandwich from Green Street Smoked Meats or one of the city’s most famous burgers at Small Cheval.
+For a classic Chicago bite, try one of the city’s most famous burgers at the Small Cheval outpost.

 We’ll let you in on a local secret: Some of the area’s chicest shopping is tucked away inside the Waldorf Astoria Chicago on Walton Street.
-The hotel is home to Chicago’s only showroom for French luxury brand Yves Saint Laurent.
-The interior of the store, with 22-foot ceilings and white marble floors, is just as stunning as the luxury brand’s iconic designs.
-Another tip: make an appointment before you go.
+The hotel is home to Chicago’s only showroom for French luxury brand Saint Laurent.
+With 22-foot ceilings and white marble floors, the store’s interior is just as stunning as the luxury brand’s iconic designs.
+Another tip: Make an appointment before you go.

-After, head to the Waldorf Astoria’s lobby, check out the glittering chandelier inspired by the designs of Coco Chanel and Christian Dior, and then grab a table at Margeaux Brasserie — the Waldorf Astoria’s fashionable French restaurant helmed by acclaimed Chef Michael Mina.
-The fine-dining spot offers the classic brasserie experience, with a vibe straight out of 1920s Paris.
-For a lighter bite, enjoy sweet and savory pastries baked in-house at Petit Margeaux on the lobby level.
+Afterward, head to the Waldorf Astoria’s lobby, check out the glittering chandelier inspired by the designs of Coco Chanel and Christian Dior, and then grab a table at Brass Tack — the Waldorf Astoria’s fashionable spot for cocktails and tasteful dishes made from local ingredients.

 Shop: Ralph Lauren